AlexSkrypnyk/scaffold/docs/php/composer.md

   Defines CLI scripts for tasks:
     - `lint` and `lint-fix` - to lint and fix code using [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer), [PHP Mess Detector](https://phpmd.org/) and [PHPStan](https://phpstan.org/)
-    - `test` and `test:coverage` - to run PHPUnit tests and generate coverage report
+    - `test` - to run PHPUnit tests and generate coverage report
     - `build` - to build a PHAR file (if using as base for CLI command)

 - **Executable Binaries**: